27 Fun Things to Do in Toronto at Night You Probably Didn’t Think Of

 If you’re spending the evening in this mid-town Toronto neighbourhood, you can look forward to enjoying a leisurely stroll along tree-lined streets, and stopping for a coffee or a bite to eat at one of the area’s many chic cafes and restaurants.

-Visiting Toronto’s night markets is a fun way to experience the city’s cultural street food and market scene.
+Consider visiting Toronto’s night markets if you want to get immersed in the city’s cultural street food and market scene.
 These outdoor markets feature vendors selling everything from delicious street food and handmade crafts to fresh produce and unique gifts.

 🥡Night Market Toronto: Halal Food Tour (stops in various cities across GTA)